-Acquisitions mainly included payments made to Agent Capital Funds I and II for €5.7 million.
+Acquisitions mainly included €5.1 million in payments made to Agent Capital Funds I, II, and III.

-Decreases corresponded to distributions received by Agent Capital Funds I for €2.3 million.
+Decreases corresponded to the sale of Fusion Pharma shares totaling €5.4 million and to capital distributions received from Agent Capital Funds I and II totaling €1.2 million.

-The change in fair value of these shares is mainly related to the decrease in fair value of Agent Capital Funds I totaling - \in 10.4 million, offset by an increase in fair value of Fusion Pharma shares amounting to \in 3.4 million.
+The change in fair value of these shares mainly related to the decrease in fair value of Agent Capital Funds I, II, and III, totaling €7.4 million.